f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab6.rst

 Confirm Service Chain and Security Policy rules are working as expected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Browse to ``https://www.example.com`` on your Windows 10 Desktop
+-  Browse to ``https://www.example.com`` on your Windows Client machine.

--  Verify that :red:`https://www.example.com` is still being intercepted by confirming the certificate is signed/verified by **f5labs.com**
+-  Verify that the web site is still being intercepted by confirming that the certificate is signed/verified by **f5labs.com** .

    |ff-f5labs-verified|